Sync Between Public (or Private) and Private Jira Instances

 4. Synchronize issues.

-For a more detailed explanation check our getting started guide.
+For more information, please read the getting started guide.